ymolists/website/src/routes/blog/i-said-goodbye-to-local-development-and-so-can-you.md

 ---
 author: mikenikles
 date: Wed, 30 Jun 2021 3:00:00 UTC
-excerpt: Stop maintaining your local development environment.
+excerpt: Stop maintaining your local developer environment.
 Instead, automate the setup once and use a new environment for each task you work on - available in seconds and always ready-to-code.
 image: teaser.jpg
 slug: i-said-goodbye-to-local-development-and-so-can-you
 subtitle: